 But if you’ve only used the existing HUD values, the HomeKeeper team recommends your team first consult community members, residents and clients before making changes.
 For example, ask “Do you see yourself reflected in our application language?
 How about our annual report?”.
 After these conversations have led to a consensus, use HomeKeeper release notes for technical instructions on mapping your new custom values for HUD or Data Hub reporting.

 Need help starting those conversations?
 Grounded Solutions’ Racial Equity Resources offer a place to start.
-But no reading is a replacement for conversations with local folks who speak the language, or identify as that race or ethnicity.
+But no reading is a replacement for conversations with local folks who identify as that race or ethnicity.
+As mentioned in the Prosperity Now resource Communicating on Race and Racial Economic Equity, “As much as possible, follow a person’s preference in describing themselves.”

 HomeKeeper and the Grounded Solutions team will continue to be part of the ongoing conversation about how to track race, ethnicity, and language options to represent everyone – and we hope you will too.